bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 ## Completing

-> Follow these steps for completing your project:
+> Follow these steps to complete your project:

 - [ ] Submit a Pull Request to merge `<firstName-lastName>` branch into master (student's repo).
 - [ ] Add your TL as a Reviewer on the Pull Request.